Mineral exploration is a set of processes that are followed to discover whether economic minerals occur in a particular area.

 - Stream sediment sampling – samples of silt and clay (up to 2kg) are gathered by hand from sites along stream courses, generally at stream junctions.

 - Rock sampling – fragments of rock are chipped from rock faces using a small handheld hammer.
 These samples are up to 5kg in weight and are often collected during geological mapping.

 - Geological mapping – a geologist records the characteristics and distribution of various kinds of surface rock.
 These observations are plotted on a map which forms the foundation for interpreting of the geology of the area.

-- Soil survey – a geologist will collect up to 1kg of sub-surface soil, using a spade or hand auger.
+- Soil/till sampling – a geologist will collect up to 1kg of sub-surface soil, using a spade or hand auger.
 Auger holes are back-filled and sods replaced afterwards.
 Distance between samples vary from 25m to 200m apart.

 - Passive ground geophysics – a portable instrument is placed on the ground for a few minutes while it measures and records rock properties, such as gravity.